-If you are familiar with C programming, then the language details given on the following pages should be sufficient to allow you to start using scripts.
+If you are familiar with C programming, then using the script language should pose few problems.
 If you are not familiar with C, then it is recommended that you obtain one of the many beginners books on the C that are available.